381352903/381352903.github.io/index.md

 ### Introduction

 I graduated from Fudan University in 2020 with a bachelor degree.
-Currently I major Computer Engineering in NYU.
+Currently I major in Computer Engineering in New York University.
 I will graduate in May 2022.